apache/flink/docs/content/docs/concepts/glossary.md

 #### Partition

-A partition is an independent subset of the overall [DataStream](#datastream).
-A DataStream is divided into partitions by assigning each [record](#record) to one or more partitions via keys.
-Partitions of DataStreams are consumed by [tasks](#task) during runtime.
-A transformation that changes the way a DataStream is partitioned is often called repartitioning.
+A partition is an independent subset of the overall [stream](#stream).
+Partitions of streams are consumed by [tasks](#task) during runtime.
+A transformation that changes the way a stream is partitioned is often called repartitioning.

 #### Physical Graph